ValeriHristov/Introduction-to-Programming/Tasks.md

 1. Write a program which reads a matrix from the console, then prints the `sum` of `each row`.

-1. Write a program which reads a matrix from the console and prints the `sum` of the `main diagonal elements`.
+1. Write a program which reads a square matrix from the console and prints the `sum` of the `main diagonal elements`.

 1. Write a program which reads a matrix from the console and prints the `average` of `each row`.